alex-rass-88/wx-templates/README.md

 ## wxWidgets templates

-Use cmake for build (wxWidgets will be download by cmake).
+Use cmake for build.

+options:
+* USE_SYSTEM_WX - ON: use system installed wxWidgets; OFF: download and build from sources (default ON)

 About templates:
-* app1 - simple application with window
+* 01_hello - simple application with window